UplandsDynamic/simple-stock-management/README.md

 ## Development Roadmap

 - Addition of independent databases for each "store".

+## Support

+- Paid support services (including installation, configuration and development of bespoke features) are available.
+Please email productions@aninstance.com with "Simple Stock Management Support" in the subject field, or leave a message via the website form at: https://www.aninstance.com/contact

 ## Authors
 - Dan Bright (Aninstance Consultancy), productions@aninstance.com